elukuro/goheru-markdown-blog-react/src/article/01-use-no-var-anymore.md

 ---
 > Long ago there used to be a wild creature, who would attack developers with its claws if they lowered their guard

-`var` is very wild because it has no block scope which makes it a "beast" that is visible outside the blocks. here are some examples:
+`var` is very wild because it has no block scope which makes it a "beast" that is visible outside the blocks as shown below:
 ```
   if(true){
     var a = 'var is wild'